Code-Institute-Submissions/hangman-game-2/README.md

 ![end image](assets/images/heroku-end-lost.png)

    * Ask the player to enter letters one at the time
-   * if the player entered a letter which is right for the randomly selected word, the letter will be displayed instead of "_" underscore
+   * if the player entered a letter that is right for the randomly selected word, the letter will be displayed instead of the "_" underscore
-   * if the player enters a letter which is not in the word, the hangman image starts to develop
+   * if the player enters a letter that is not in the word, the hangman image starts to develop
-   * the player gets a note when double selected the same letter
+   * The player gets a note when double selected the same letter
       * def select_question()
       * def hangman()
       * def display_guess_message()